nishizumi-maho/irefinedWEB/README.md

 >
 > This repository is a browser-only helper layer for the public `members-ng` website.
 It does **not** inject into the installed iRacing UI, does **not** rely on closed Electron/devtools ports, does **not** attach to the local sim client, does **not** automate driving inputs, and does **not** attempt to bypass authentication or security controls.
 The intent of this fork is to provide UI helpers on top of the existing logged-in website experience only, using actions and state already exposed through `members-ng`.
 If any behavior here is considered incompatible with current iRacing policy, please open an issue or contact the maintainer so it can be adjusted cooperatively.

-This repository and its contributors are not affiliated with iRefined.
-This repository is a fork of iRefined.
+**This repository and its contributors are not affiliated with iRefined.
+This repository was a fork of iRefined initially.
-Discord of the original iRefined repository: https://discord.gg/hxVf8wcGaV
+**Discord of the original iRefined project: https://discord.gg/hxVf8wcGaV

 ## ⚡ Quick Install (GitHub Releases)